decretist/Dissertation/Chapter0/chapter0.md

 written either the first- or-second recension *dicta*.
-In the beginning, the *Decretum* existed only in the form of the master expounding the canons to his students in a classroom presentation guided by the questions in the case statements.
+In the beginning, the *Decretum* existed only in the form of the master expounding the canons to his students in a classroom presentation guided by the case statements and the questions they posed.
 The overall organization, the wording of the case statements and questions, and the methodology of the *Decretum* are all Gratian's, and his students clearly thought it worthwhile to preserve the substance of his arguments, but the words are not his.
-The first recension of the *Decretum* "may be a record of the first 'university course' in canon law ever taught",[@winroth_making_2000, 194] but the authorship attribution results suggest that we owe the written form of that record to the students rather than to their master.
+The first recension of the *Decretum* "may be a record of the first 'university course' in canon law ever taught,"[@winroth_making_2000, 194] but the authorship attribution results suggest that we owe the written form of that record to the students rather than to their master.
 The strong evidence is that Gratian's direct involvement in the project came